jfbarras/slimy-snake/README.md

 - Turn features on/off, off/low/med/high.
 - Give the player control over what happens.

-## Features
+## Repieced features
-Zoom with mouse wheel.
-Reset with **Z**.
-Zoom does not creep back to default.
-It is maintained to desired level.
+Zoom with mouse wheel; reset with key press.
+Zoom does not creep back to default; it is maintained to desired level.

+Frame rate (FPS) is displayed in bottom right quadrant.

+## New features
 tbd

 ## Controls
 &nbsp; | &nbsp;
 ---|---
 Mouse wheel | Zoom in/out